 Written comments and suggestions from the public and affected agencies should address one or more of the following four points:

 (1) Evaluate whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility;

 (2) Evaluate the accuracy of the agencies estimate of the burden of the proposed collection of information, including the validity of the methodology and assumptions used;

 (3) Enhance the quality, utility, and clarity of the information to be collected; and

-(1) Type of Information Collection Request: New information collection.
+(1) Type of Information Collection: New information collection.

 (2) Title of the Form/Collection: Online Survey of Web Services Employers.

-(3) Agency form number, if any, and the applicable component of the DHS sponsoring the collection: No Agency Form Number; File OMB-70.
-U.S. Citizenship and Immigration Services.
+(3) Agency form number, if any, and the applicable component of the Department of Homeland Security sponsoring the collection: No Agency Form Number; File OMB-70; USCIS.

 (4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Business or private sector.
 It is necessary that USCIS obtains data on the E-Verify Program Web Services.
 Gaining an understanding of the Web Services process should enable USCIS to identify programmatic improvements to better meet the goals of the Illegal Immigration Reform and Immigrant Responsibility Act of 1996, the legislation on which the E-Verify evaluations are based.